Insider Guide: How to Spend 3 Days in Miami

 Little Havana

-Little Havana is home to a famous street called Calle Ocho — but you’ll find it on the maps as SW 8th St. The main blocks stretching from SW 17th Ave. to SW 13th St. are where you’ll want to head if you want to walk along the street’s iconic storefronts.
+By midday, it’s time to head down to Little Havana.
+This neighborhood is home to the famous Calle Ocho — but you’ll find it on the maps as SW 8th Street.
+The main blocks stretching from SW 17th Avenue to SW 13th Street are where you’ll want to head if you want to walk along the street’s iconic storefronts.

 Start your afternoon strolling along Calle Ocho itself — and while the buildings themselves are striking, don’t forget to look down.
 The sidewalk is its own Latin Walk of Fame, and you’ll find stars stamped in the concrete to celebrate famous Latin performers like Gloria Estefan, Celia Cruz and more.